-When a loved one commits suicide, overwhelming emotions can leave you reeling.
+When a loved one dies by suicide, emotions can overwhelm you.
 Your grief might be heart wrenching.
 At the same time, you might be consumed by guilt — wondering if you could have done something to prevent your loved one's death.

 As you face life after a loved one's suicide, remember that you don't have to go through it alone.